Cracked nipple: Prevention

+In addition, correct breastfeeding techniques—such as achieving an asymmetrical, deep latch, frequently adjusting positions, and nursing on demand—and ensure the proper use of breast pumps, including selecting the appropriate flange size and suction level while avoiding excessive suction.

 Roman chamomile is sometimes used as a remedy in alternative medicine to treat cracked nipples by a topical application.
 However, there is no scientific evidence for its efficacy, and is in fact considered unsafe for use during pregnancy.

 Treatment

 Cracked nipples can be treated with 100% lanolin.
 Glycerin nipple pads can be chilled and placed over the nipples to help soothe and heal cracked or painful nipples.
 If the cause of cracked nipples is from thrush, treatment is usually begun with nystatin.
 If the mother is symptomatic then the mother and the baby can be treated.
 Continuing to breastfeed will actually help the nipples heal.
 A little breast milk or purified lanolin cream or ointment helps the healing process.
 Breastfeeding professionals that include nurses, midwives and lactation consultants are able to assist in the treatment of cracked nipples.

 Advice from others is abundant; however, some treatments have been identified as ineffective for healing or preventing cracked nipples.
 These ineffective treatments include keeping breastfeeding sessions short and using a nipple guard.
 Shortening feedings to allow the nipples to rest does not alleviate the pain of cracked nipples and may adversely affect milk supply.
 Additionally, nipple shields do not improve latching.